 Therese Lysaught has discovered with her fellow researchers where the idea of neuroscience being determined comes from.
 They realized that there was a correlation between economics and virtue, because if there was prosperity it was because of being virtuous, so that a whole cultural anthropology was rooted in the most recent version of homo economicus.
 And, furthermore, they found that there was an assumption of biological determination, based on medication and the reduction of psychological problems to a genetic issue, which departs from the person-centered model and neglects the social context.
 For this reason, he encouraged the creation of open spaces that address pertinent questions and establish an interdisciplinary dialogue.

-Biology and biotechnology at the service of the human question
+Biology and biotechnology at the service of

 The fourth round table of the Congress was entitled “Biology and Biotechnology at the service of the human question”.
 One of the first topics was the impact of a new genetic engineering tool (CRISPR) that makes it possible to modify the genome and correct alterations responsible for serious diseases.
 The thesis of Maureen Condic‘s book is that, even if time is reduced and precision improved, it is alarming to use human embryos because they are destroyed and the composition of a person is changed: “There is no precise information on the influence of this tool on people and the negative effects cannot be anticipated”.